makerdao/documentation/source/includes/_transaction.md

 // open is a transactionObject when promise resolves
 ```

-The `transactionManager` service is used to access and monitor `TransactionObjects` which can be used to track a transaction's status as it propagates through the blockchain. `TransactionObjects` have methods which trigger callbacks in the event of a transaction's status being `pending`, `mined`, `confirmed` and `error`
+The `transactionManager` service is used to access and monitor `TransactionObjects` which can be used to track a transaction's status as it propagates through the blockchain. `TransactionObjects` have methods which trigger callbacks in the event of a transaction's status being `pending`, `mined`, `confirmed` and `error`.

 ### Listen